Alexis-Hubert Jaillot

 Alexis-Hubert Jaillot (1632 – 2 November 1712) was a geographer and French cartographer, publisher at Paris, from the late 17th century and beginning of the 18th century, in the service of King Louis XIV.

 Biography

-Born in Saint-Oyand-de-Joux, he died in Paris at his quai of the Augustinians November 3, 1712, Brother of the sculptor on ivory Pierre Simon Jaillot.
+Born in Saint-Oyand-de-Joux, he died in Paris at his quai of the Augustinians on November 3, 1712.
+He was the brother of the sculptor on ivory Pierre Simon Jaillot.